Val-Cantarelli/Meta-AWS-Capstone/README.md

 ## Overview

-The project offers a fully cloud-based solution for small and medium-sized entrepreneurs in the food service sector, with an estimated monthly maintenance cost capped at USD 150.00.
-The system is designed to be generic enough for different types of restaurants.
-It is also flexible enough to meet the needs of the three main business actors: managers, employees, and end customers (as well as the admin who holds all the privileges).
+The project offers a fully cloud-based solution for small and medium-sized entrepreneurs in the food service sector, with an estimated operational cost of **USD 45-50/month** in production.
+During development and migration with AWS Free Tier benefits, costs remain around **USD 80** total.
+The system is designed to be generic enough for different types of restaurants while being flexible enough to meet the needs of the three main business actors: managers, employees, and end customers (as well as the admin who holds all the privileges).

 The goal is to enable restaurants to implement, at low cost and with high availability, a complete online ordering and reservation system — from the digital menu and table bookings to delivery — by leveraging AWS managed services to reduce operational effort and increase scalability.